ReadingBricks

 ## Usage as existing knowledge base

 The most valuable part of this project is not a software.
-It is the [notes](https://github.com/Nikolay-Lysenko/readingbricks/tree/master/notes) itself.
-When writing them, I try to explain complicated things in a way that allows efficient grasping with as less ambiguity as possible.
+It is the [notes](https://github.com/Nikolay-Lysenko/readingbricks/tree/master/notes) themselves.
+When writing them, I try to explain complicated things in a way that allows efficient grasping with as little ambiguity as possible.
 I write mostly on machine learning, but new topics are coming.
 Alas, there is a potential dealbreaker — as of now, the notes are in Russian only.
 If it does not suit you, please go to the [next section](#usage-as-an-interface).

 To start with, you need to clone the repository to your local machine and install `readingbricks` package.
 This can be done by running the below commands from a terminal: